 Higher energy prices are not only good for our environment but they will reduce the risks of global warming.
-Most of the alternative sources of energy that higher energy prices will encourage are more environmental friendly that our main source of energy — petroleum.
+Most of the alternative sources of energy that higher energy prices will encourage are more environmentally friendly than our main source of energy — petroleum.

 When higher energy prices bring on the development of alternative sources, our foreign policy and national security will be more secure.
 Most of the world’s oil comes from the most unstable part of the world, the Middle East.
 Our dependency upon the bidding of those nations is holding us hostage.

 My sophomore economics class at Stanford University knows what the Governor of California does not know: there is no shortage of energy; there is simply an excess of demand.
 If prices are determined by the market place, there is never a “shortage” of anything.
 There is an excess of demand because energy prices are too low.
 Few seem to remember that when President Carter lifted the price controls on gasoline in 1979, the price per gallon went up for a brief time and then came down below a dollar!

 Foreigners laughed at the our gas lines during the 1970s.
 Now they are looking at the most advanced technological nation and state on earth and wonder why we can’t solve such a simple problem.
 Which road will we take: let the government control prices OR let the free markets again solve the problem.